barakeel/oeis-synthesis/README.md

 ### Installations remarks
-The software installed (polyml,HOL,oeis-synthesis,OpenBLAS) except the mkl are assumed to be installed locally in the same directory.
+The software installed (polyml,HOL,oeis-synthesis,OpenBLAS) except the mkl are assumed to be installed locally in the same directory (typically `/home/user` where `user` is your username).
-In the following, we will assume that this directory is /home/user.
-This file should be in the /home/user/oeis-synthesis directory.
+This `README.md` should be in the `/home/user/oeis-synthesis` directory.
 If not, some of the following instructions need to be adapted accordingly.

 ### Install polyml version 5.9 or higher from source
-In your /home/user directory:
+In `/home/user`:
 ```
 git clone https://github.com/polyml/polyml
 cd polyml